gakengabinatsume/DevOps2023/K2_homework/README.md

+# How to test a PHP file with Jenkins from a private repo in Github ?

 **Step 1 : Create an EC2 and install Git & Ansible with user_data to install Jenkins, PHP and Composer**

 - Create Ansible structure in GitHub :